wes648/Westerfit.jl/README.md

 **TK** (8.0::Float64): Temperature of the simulation in Kelvin

 **λlm0** (0.0001::Float64): Scale-factor used to determine the inital Levenberg-Marquardt Parameter.
 This gets multiplied by a function of the rms to determine the LBMQ Parameter used in a given step.

 **turducken** (1::Int): Number of Levenberg-Marquardt steps calculated on single step before recalculated the Jacobian.
 Doesn't seem worth it given the current performance of the Jacobian but can give an occasional performance boost

 **goal** (1.0::Float64): The value of the weighted RMS that terminates the fit.
 Intended to prevent fitting past the experimental resolution.

-**assign** (expect::String): Determines how the quantum numbers are assigned after diagonalization.
-The default, **expect**, uses the expectation values of $m$ & then $N$ followed by an energetic sorting to assign $K$. **RAM36** uses the contributions of different blocks of the eigenvectors to provide a spin-expanded version of the assigner in RAM36. **expectk** is similar to expect but uses the expectation values of $K$ as well and doesn't seem to work.
+**assign** (ram36::String): Determines how the quantum numbers are assigned after diagonalization.
+The default, **expect**, uses the expectation values of $m$ & then $N$ followed by an energetic sorting to assign $K$.
+**RAM36** uses the contributions of different blocks of the eigenvectors to provide a spin-expanded version of the assigner in RAM36.
+**expectk** is similar to expect but uses the expectation values of $K$ as well and doesn't seem to work.
 Lastly, **eeo** does the expection values of $m$ and $N$ followed by eigenvector analysis to assign $K$.
 This does the best job of reproducing SPFIT's DIAG=3.
 Generally **expect** is recommended but **RAM36** works very nicely for single perturbations (spin or torsion).
 I'm personally fond of the theory in **eeo** but find its performance lacking.

+**stages**(1::Int): The number of diagonalization stages used.
+1 treats everything in a singular Hamiltonian matrix for a given $J$ & $\sigma$ pair.
+2 moves the purely $m$ dependent terms into an intial torsional stage before proceeding into a BELGI-like ro-tor diagonalization stage.
+This differs from BELGI as the first stage does not include $K$ dependent terms.
+I like 1 better for being more elegant but 2 is substantially faster and highly recommended for 2-fold rotor problems.

 ### Second Order Parameters
 The second order Hamiltonian of westerfit is hardcoded.
 You can comment out any lines with # but the number of lines must remain fixed in this section.
 All the parameters default to zero and there are some internal transformations that occur upon initializing the code.

 $A$, $B$, and $C$ are the rotational constants corresponding to the $z$, $x$, and $y$ molecule fixed axes respectively.
 $D_{ab}$ is the off-diagonal rotational constant on the $x$ and $z$ axes for the Rho Axis Method.